 Ultimately, the region’s farms will only be as viable as the waters and soils that make them productive and profitable.
 The Nature Conservancy is working with the agricultural industry, landowners and floodplain scientists to find solutions that will secure the health of waters, wildlife and working farms across West Tennessee.

 Nature is a Solution

-- Tailoring TNC’s floodplain prioritization tool to West Tennessee’s unique geography, opportunities and challenges to identify areas where restoring and reconnecting wetlands, bottomland forests, and naturally flowing streams and rivers would benefit wildlife and water quality, and prevent flooding.
+- Employing a version of TNC’s floodplain prioritization tool tailored to West Tennessee’s unique geography, opportunities and challenges to identify areas where restoring and reconnecting wetlands, bottomland forests, and naturally flowing streams and rivers would benefit wildlife and water quality, and prevent flooding.

 - Working with the Natural Resources Conservation Service to enroll 2,500 acres, over three years, into the Wetland Reserve Enhancement Program (WREP), where selected landowners are compensated for securing a conservation easement on land that is retired from production and restored to bottomland hardwood forest.

-- Spearheading and supporting farm level demonstration projects (such as the National Corn Grower’s Soil Health Partnership) that show real world feasibility as well as financial and environmental benefits of agricultural conservation practices.
+- Spearheading and supporting farm level demonstration projects that show real world feasibility as well as financial and environmental benefits of agricultural conservation practices.

 - Working with partners in the agricultural industry to encourage adoption of precision farming and other practices that increase the efficiency of fertilizer application, save farmers money and reduce the amount of nutrients entering local waterways.

 - Working to develop novel strategies to increase nature-friendly practices at field borders (such as buffer strips) that reduce erosion, store carbon, capture nutrients and provide wildlife habitat.